Behrang Safari: FC Basel

 On 15 June 2008, Malmö announced that Safari had been sold to FC Basel in Switzerland.
-This was confirmed one day later by FCB Online and they stated that he signed a three-year contract..
+This was confirmed one day later by FCB Online and they stated that he signed a three-year contract.
 He joined Basel's first team for their 2008–09 season under head coach Christian Gross.
 To the beginning of the season Safari was member of the Basel team that won the Uhrencup.
 They beat Legia Warsaw 6–1 and played a 2–2 draw with Borussia Dortmund to end the table on top slot above Dortmund and Luzern.
 After playing in seven test games, Safari played his domestic league debut for the club in the home game in the St. Jakob-Park on 23 July 2008 as Basel won 1–0 against Grasshopper Club Zürich.

 Basel joined the 2008–09 UEFA Champions League in the second qualifying round.
-Safari played his first European game in a Basel shirt on 30 July 2008 in a 1–1 Champions League qualifying match draw against IFK Göteborg at Ullevi.
+Safari played his first European game in a Basel shirt on 30 July 2008 in a 1–1 Champions League qualifying match draw with IFK Göteborg at Ullevi.
 With an aggregate score of 5–3 they eliminated Göteborg.
-In the next round they played against Vitória de Guimarães.
-The first leg ended in a goalless draw, but with a 2–1 win in the second leg they eliminated Vitória and advanced to the group stage.
-Here Basel were matched with Barcelona, Sporting CP and Shakhtar Donetsk, but ended the group in last position winning just one point after a 1–1 draw in Camp Nou.
+The next round would have Basel overtake Vitória de Guimarães despite a first leg goalless draw, succeeding with a second leg 2–1 win.
+They advanced to the group stage.
+Basel would be matched with Barcelona, Sporting CP and Shakhtar Donetsk, but would end the string in last position winning just one point after a 1–1 draw in Camp Nou.
 At the end of the 2008–09 Super League season Basel were third in the table, seven points behind new champions Zürich and one adrift of runners-up Young Boys.
 In the 2008–09 Swiss Cup Basel advanced via Schötz, Bulle, Thun and Zurich to the semi-finals.
 But here they were stopped by Young Boys.
 After a goalless 90 minutes and extra time YB decided the penalty shoot-out 3–2 and advanced to the final to become runners-up, as Sion became cup winners.